chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 #### What if you become really frustrated with a teammate?
 What are you going to do?

+Communication.
+When I realize I've become frustrated with a teammate - I attempt to remove the emotion and see the situation through the lens of an observer.
+I will mentally go back through time and replay the interactions we had to diagnose how my emotional state of mind came to be then I'll reevaluate.
+Direct communication with the teammate almost always resolves these emotional states, regardless of how they came about - the communication should be neutral or empathatic and without humor or self deprecation - it's easy to blame ourselves in times like this in an effort to 'just get beyond' the situation - but it's more important to set clear boundaries and admit fault if fault is at play.
+When this doesn't work, then I just give things time to see how they play out - if my frustration continues beyond this point then I'll have a discussion with my manager in our next 1:1.
+I'll try to be objective and discuss what I perceive to be both sides of the story - hoping to get direction on an approach for remediation.

 #### What are you looking for financially?

 My contract rate with AW is $120 per hour, while my rate for freelancing is $90 per hour.
 The discrepancy is due to freelancing being part time and secondary income, along with leveraging technology that I enjoy working in.
 Aside from those explicit numbers, I'm aware of what the current market rate is for someone with my skill set in the USA.